unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for relation, see the :doc: `Relation </fields/relation>` page
+* If you want to see the full guidelines for relation, see the :doc:`Relation </fields/relation>` page
-* For more information about where to find relation information on an object, see Where Can the Relation Information be Found?
+* For more information about where to find relation information on an object, see :ref:`Where Can the Relation Information be Found? <relation-sources>`
-* For additional guidelines regarding relation (including additional kinds of relationships), see How Should the Relation be Filled in?
+* For additional guidelines regarding relation (including additional kinds of relationships), see :ref:`How Should the Relation be Filled in? <relation-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <relation-examples>`
-* For a list of useful links for relation, see the Resources section
+* For a list of useful links for relation, see the :ref:`Resources <relation-resources>` section

 ####